somedevv/permit-ssh/README.md

 # PERMIT-SSH

 Another CLI tool written in Go.  \
-**Permit** stores users and their SSH keys to help automate the task of autorising SSH connection in servers.
+**Permit** stores users and their SSH pub keys to help automate the task of autorising SSH connection in servers.

 ## Usage